HackTricks-wiki/hacktricks/linux-unix/privilege-escalation/docker-breakout/README.md

 Where your file specifies your secrets as key-value pair.

-These secrets are excluded from the image build cache. and from the final image.&#x20;
+These secrets are excluded from the image build cache. and from the final image.

 If you need your **secret in your running container**, and not just when building your image, use **Docker Compose or Kubernetes**.